phu0ngng/nccl/docs/userguide/source/api/device_gin.rst

       * ``ncclGinFenceLevel::Put`` — all prior puts from this rank on the bound GIN context have settled at their destinations.
 Internally this issues a ``flush`` on the context before signaling, so that peers, upon observing this rank's signal, see this rank's outgoing data already present in their memory.
+      * ``ncclGinFenceLevel::Get`` — all prior gets from this rank on the bound GIN context have landed in this rank's local memory.
+Internally this issues a ``flush`` on the context after the per-peer signal/wait loop, draining any in-flight RDMA-Read responses so the local buffers used as GET destinations are populated when the barrier returns.

       ``ncclGinFenceLevel::Relaxed`` is preserved as a deprecated alias for ``None`` for source-level backward compatibility;
       new code should use ``None``.